maxblee/clipivot/README.md

 you want it to parse everything as a number.)

-These errors will all provide you with the string value of the record `clipivot` couldn't parse, the index of the record (where the first non-header record has an index of 0), and the type of data that it tried to parse your data into -- all of which should make it easier for you to debug.
+These errors will all provide you with the string value of the record `clipivot` couldn't parse, the index of the record (where the first non-header record has an index of 0), and the type of data that it tried to parse your data into — all of which should make it easier for you to debug.

 (As a side note, I recommend pairing this utility with `xsv slice -i`, which prints out a row from a CSV file at a given line.)

 ### Additional Information

-The broad definitions of functions are provided in the help message.
-However, there are a few things I should clarify here:

 - `clipivot` technically allows you to parse the `min`, `max`, and `minmax` functions as strings, or text.
 (In fact, this is the default.)
 This is almost completely intended to speed up the processing of dates in formats like YYYY-MM-DD that sort alphabetically.
 - In cases where there is more than 1 true mode, the mode algorithm here simply returns the value that first reached